 Most of the water sources in the sierras are clear and free of sediment, so we chose to use a SteriPEN Ultra as our main water purification method.
 The SteriPEN is lightweight, works fast, and doesn’t require any pumping, squeezing, or chemicals.
 It’s battery will cover about 5 days worth of water for two people, but we also brought a lightweight power bank (Jackery Mini) and Chlorine Dioxide Pills just in case.

 Another very popular and affordable option is the Sawyer Squeeze Micro, which is lightweight and convenient.
 Whatever purification method you choose, we recommend bringing some Chlorine Dioxide Pills as a backup for if your main filtration system malfunctions, clogs, breaks, or loses battery.
-Check out our best water purifiers list for more recommendations.
+Check out our Best Water Filters list for more recommendations.

-We don’t usually hike with trekking poles, but many hikers along the JMT do.
-There’s a lot of elevation gain and loss on the JMT, so many find them helpful in reducing strain on their knees during long ascents and descents.
+There’s a lot of elevation gain and loss on the JMT, so many hikers find trekking poles helpful in reducing strain on their knees during long ascents and descents.
 If you’re using an ultralight shelter system, trekking poles can also double as your tent poles, which will save some weight.
-For some trail-tested recommendations, check out our Best Trekking Poles list.
+Head over to our Pros and Cons of Hiking with Trekking Poles post to learn more, and then check out our Best Trekking Poles list for our trail-tested recommendations.

 Map & Compass